dangrie158/email-categorization-thesis/source/14_chapter_6.md

 As a newly introduced category, the ```Sport``` category was arbitrary chosen.
 However, since the method will be evaluated against the same classifier and category without the additional documents, this choice is insignificant.

-Since a multinomial naive Bayes classifier performed best when trained with only 10 data points for each class (see [Chapter @sec:classifier-result]), this classifier will be trained and evaluated on the created data.
+Since a multinomial naive Bayes classifier performed best when trained with only 10 data points for each class (see [chapter @sec:classifier-result]), this classifier will be trained and evaluated on the created data.

 Since the performance of a multinomial naive Bayes classifier over a varying training set size was already evaluated in the previous chapter, the training data for all other classes is limited to 100 elements per class.